farouk-alghazzy/farouk-alghazzy/README.md

 ### 🧠 About Me

 - 💻 Focused on data analysis, machine learning, full-stack development, and cybersecurity.
 - 🎓 Studying Data and Information Science at UW-Madison.
-Estimated graduation in December 2026
+Expected graduation in December 2026
 - 🤖 Experienced in data analysis and predictive modeling

 ---